Supernodes and Halos: Loss-Critical Hubs in LLM Feed-Forward Layers: Derivations

 For loss-relevant contributions \(q_i = u_i \cdot s_i\) and \(q_j = u_j \cdot s_j\), the exact Gaussian mutual information provides a useful reference point.
 For jointly Gaussian \((q_i, q_j)\) with Pearson correlation \(\rho_{ij}\):

 This is the analytic MI for a bivariate Gaussian, which depends only on the correlation coefficient.
 Our main redundancy score is a positive-only variant motivated by this expression:

-It measures how much positively correlated information about \(q_i\)'s contribution to loss is already captured by \(q_j\), without treating anti-correlations as substitutable.
+It measures how much positively correlated information about \(q_i\)'s contribution to loss is already captured by \(q_j\), without treating anti-correlations as substitutes.
+We do not assume that LLM channel contributions are actually Gaussian; the formula is used as a computationally cheap, monotone correlation-based redundancy proxy.
+The relevant claims depend on the induced ranking and are checked through conditional ablations and pruning controls rather than on calibrated mutual-information values.
 Channels with high directed redundancy to the supernode core are candidates for lower-risk removal because their loss-relevant contributions may be partially predictable from protected supernodes.
+For the directed score used by \SCAR{}-Prot and \SCAR{}-Conn, we aggregate pairwise redundancy over the strongest supernode neighbors: